ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 ### Why OITs are a risk for the MOJ

-However, OITs also pose a number of threats or risks, including:
+OITs also pose some threats or risks, including:

 - Dependency on the tool and supplier.
 - Security of access to the tool.
 - Security of information stored within or processed by the tool.
 - Potential difficulty of enhancing or customising the tool for MOJ-specific requirements.

-As long as the threats or risks are considered and addressed, the advantages of OITS provide many significant benefits for the MOJ.
+But as long you consider the threats or risks, and address them, OITS provide many benefits for the MOJ.

 ### Summary

-When used carefully, OITs help you to work more effectively and efficiently.
-They should be evaluated and considered as serious and preferable options for performing tasks.
+With careful use, OITs help you to work more effectively and efficiently.
+Think about them as serious and preferable options for performing tasks.

+## Common OITs

+There are already many OITs used across the MOJ.
+Permission to use an OIT might vary, depending on where you work in the MOJ.

+The OITs fall into two groups: hosting and tools.

+### Hosting

+The MOJ has formally obtained some cloud services.
+These include Amazon Web Services (AWS), Microsoft (Office 365), and Google (Google Apps).
+They are generally assured (approved) for use with `OFFICIAL` and `OFFICIAL-SENSITIVE` material.

+Personal cloud services are not assured or approved for use with MOJ business.
+An example is your own personal Google account.

+### Tools

+Several tools seen in use within the MOJ are not formally assured or approved for use.
+However, they are acceptable for working with `OFFICIAL` and `OFFICIAL-SENSITIVE` material.

+Examples include:

+- Appear.in
+- Float
+- GitHub
+- Google Hangouts
+- Lucidchart
+- Skype for Business
+- Slack
+- Trello

+It's always a good idea to drop a note to your Line Manager to let them know you are planning to use an OIT for your work.

 ## Using OITs